mikevansighem/thea/docs/welcome/how_it_works.md

-# 👓 How it works
+# 👓 How Thea works

 ## Definitions

-Throughout the source-code for Thea we use a variety of terms the most import of which are defined below:
+Throughout the documentation for Thea we use a variety of terms the most import of which are defined below:

 -   Thea world: An object in which all other objects are stored.
 A world can be saved